Minute Winner - "You've got one Minute To Win It" was pitched to Jock Millgårdh and Mattias Olsson of Friday TV in November 2005.

 Minute To Win It was awarded FRAPA's title of World's most sold gameshow in 2011 and 2012.

-AGREEMENTS - METRONOME - FRIDAY TV - BUMP
+AGREEMENT FILES - METRONOME - FRIDAY TV AB - BUMP

-file:///w:// Metronome / Agreement / Agreement Description / BUMP / MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!
+file:///w:// Metronome / Agreement / Agreement Documentation / BUMP / MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!

-file:///w:// Metronome / Agreement / Agreement Description / FRIDAY TV AB / MINUTE WINNER - You got one minute to win it!
+file:///w:// Metronome / Agreement / Agreement Documentation / FRIDAY TV AB / MINUTE WINNER - You got one minute to win it!

-The actions of lawyers Lena Frånstedt Lofak and Caroline von Heidenstam towards Derek Banner and BUMP were motivated by racial and ethnic bias, with the sole intent to commit fraud against Derek Banner and his company.
+The actions of lawyers Lena Frånstedt Lofak and Caroline von Heidenstam towards Derek Banner and BUMP were motivated by racial and ethnic bias, with the sole intent to commit fraud against Derek Banner and his company BUMP.

-There is absolutely no justification whatsoever for Metronome, Friday TV, Lena Frånstedt Lofak and Caroline von Heidenstam forging documents with the intent to produce false evidence and to deceive Derek Banner and BUMP with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's proposal to Metronome, Friday TV, and TV3 VIASAT (Nordic Entertainment Group), and which Metronome, Endemol Shine, and TV3 Channels are currently exploiting for twenty-six seasons without license or payment to Derek Banner and BUMP.
+The two lawyers, Lena Frånstedt Lofak and Caroline von Heidenstam, also produced forged documents with the intent to provide false evidence and deceive Derek Banner and BUMP with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner and BUMP's TV show proposal to their clients Metronome and Friday TV, and to TV3 VIASAT (of Nordic Entertainment Group), and discussed with Jock Millgårdh of Friday TV.
+Metronome, which is owned by Endemol Shine Group, and TV3 Channels are currently exploiting Luxury Trap for more than twenty-six seasons without license or payment of royalties to Derek Banner and BUMP.

-BUMP hereby reiterates its call to the officials of Metronome and Endemol Shine to resolve this matter and pay for BUMP's successful work.
+BUMP and Derek Banner continue to call on the officials of Metronome and Endemol Shine to resolve this matter and pay for BUMP's successful work.

-For more information please contact Derek Banner directly at:
+For more information please contact Derek Banner at: